indiegogo/KIF-Kiwi/Example/Pods/KIF/README.md

 @end
 ```

 Everything should now be configured.
-When you run the integration tests using the test button, ⌘U, or the Xcode 5 Test Navigator (⌘5).
+When you run the integration tests using the test button, ⌘U, or the Xcode Test Navigator (⌘5).

 Use with other testing frameworks
 ---------------------------------

 `KIFTestCase` is not necessary for running KIF tests.
 Tests can run directly in `XCTestCase` or any subclass.
-The basic requirement is that when you call `tester` or `system`, `self` must be an instance of `XCTestCase`.
+The basic requirement is that when you call `tester` or `system`, `self` must be an instance of `XCTestCase` and you must call `KIFEnableAccessibility` in `setUp`.

 For example, the following [Specta](https://github.com/specta/specta) test works without any changes to KIF or Specta: